Strip Poker is a fun way of adding a fun and/or naughty twist to your home-games.

-As you might expect, SP isn't a game for the shy or self-conscious.
+As you might expect, strip poker isn't a game for the shy or self-conscious.
 Most people find it a little embarrassing to get their jiggly bits out in company.

-If you do decide to play, though, remember, people are way more likely to be laughing at your misfortune of losing than your 'frumpy bits'.
+If you do decide to play, remember people are way more likely to be laughing at your misfortune of losing than your 'frumpy bits'.